 |Employment Roles||Interior Designer, Space planner, Furniture Designer, Design Consultant, Kitchen Designer, Lighting Designer, CAD Designer, Exhibition Designer, Product Designer, Stylist|

-MBA Interior Design deals with designing and manipulating the interior of any commercial space building or residential area to live in.
-This course is perfect for aspirants who are more interested in artwork, painting, or designing.
-MBA Interior Designing syllabus has subjects that include e-marketing, accounting, economics, business management, client relationship management, business communication and finance management.
-The course has diverse career opportunities in various sectors like IT companies, residential areas, house interiors, banks, educational institutions, airports, hospitals, hotels, restaurants, resorts, and much more.
-Listed below are the latest tools and technologies used by the interior design:
+MBA in Interior Designing deals with designing and manipulating the interior of any commercial space building or residential area to live in.
+This course is perfect for aspirants who are more interested in artwork, painting, or design.
+MBA in Interior Designing syllabus has subjects that include e-marketing, accounting, economics, business management, client relationship management, business communication and financial management.

 Table of Contents

-The eligibility for MBA in Interior Designing is that aspirants should hold a bachelor's degree (10+2+3) in any discipline with a minimum of 45%–50% academic aggregate from a reputed College or University.
+MBA in interior designing eligibility criteria requires the aspirants to hold a bachelor's degree (10+2+3) in any discipline with a minimum of 45%–50% academic aggregate from a reputed College or University.
 Most institutions ask aspirants to have a minimum of 80-90 cut-off in any one of the standard entrance exams as part of the eliibility for MBA in interior designing in india.

 Applications for national-level entrance exams are available only in online portals.
 Aspirants can apply online or offline by providing the mandatory details and should submit the required documents.
 Private colleges/institutions or universities have different admission processes; visit the respective college's website to know their admission process.
 After receiving the cut-off scores in the entrance exams, aspirants may follow the below-given procedures to get admission.